Millington0304/Stats201_Yuanjun_Lin/Literature/ReadMe.md

+This folder now features:\
+### A proposal at version 0
-This folder now features one article related to the research topic.\
+### One article related to the research topic.\
-The flowchart it refers to is ARTICLE0FLOW.png
+- The flowchart the literature review refers to is ARTICLE0FLOW.png